Scar Revision Surgery

 Depending on your specific case, Dr. Myers may use one of the above procedures or discuss other options to achieve the best results.

-What Can I Expect At My Scar Revision Consultation With Dr. Myers in The Woodlands and Conroe?
+What Can I Expect At My Scar Revision appointment With Dr. Myers in The Conroe?

 It is important that prior to undergoing any surgical procedure that you develop a comfortable working doctor-patient relationship with your surgeon.
-During your consultation with Dr. Myers, be prepared to discuss:
+During your appointment with Dr. Myers, be prepared to discuss:

 - The reasons why you are interested in undergoing scar revision

 - What you expect to gain from the surgery